NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.7.Chapter/chp_7_exercises/README.md

 $e^x=1+x+x^2/2!+x^3/3!+x^4/4!+...$

-The ith term in the series is $x^i/i!$ .
+The i-th term in the series is $x^i/i!$ .

     1. Write a method called myexp that takes x and n as parameters and estimates e^x by adding the first n terms of this series.
-You can use the factorial method from Section 6.7 or your iterative version from the previous exercise.
+You can your iterative version from the previous exercise.

     2.You can make this method more eficient if you realize that the numerator